If you plan to create restrictions, here are a few tips to follow:

 BlockSite also works on Chrome’s incognito mode.
 If you’re worried that your employees will access BlockSite to manage blocked websites, you can set up a password to limit access.

-For a more extreme solution, consider purchasing employee monitoring software, which can track almost every move your employees take, such as how many minutes they are inactive and even their keystrokes.
-If you are concerned about data breaches and network security consider reading our Teramind review, our best pick for protecting your business and employees against security threats.
+For a more extreme solution, consider utilizing employee monitoring software, which can track employee activity such as website usage, downloads and installations, print activity, and idle time; you can even log employee keystrokes.
+If you are concerned about data breaches and network security, consider reading our Teramind review, our best pick for protecting your business and employees against security threats.

 Some of the best employee monitoring software also offers content-filtering features that allow you to regulate websites and certain topics, such as weapons, drugs and nudity.
 You can also block individual websites by manually adding them to the list of prohibited websites.
 In addition, you can create notifications and alerts that are triggered when an employee browses restricted content.